1 - 20 of 169 items matching your search:

 CMI Working Paper | Jan 1997

 Providing credits seems to be an effective tool for improving the welfare of the poor.
-It is expected that microcredit funding to poor people ...
+It is expected that microcredit funding to poor people will expand ...

 Journal Article | Jan 2002